faizak2521/faizak2521/README.md

+# 💻 Hi, I’m **Faiza**

+🎓 *Computer Science major @ Lewis University*
+💡 *Concentration: Software Engineering*
+🚀 *Future Software Engineer | Builder | Lifelong Learner*

+---

-About Me
+## 👩🏽‍💻 About Me

-Hello, I’m Faiza Khan, currently attending Lewis University, majoring in Computer Science with a strong concentration in SWE.
-I'm passionate about what I learn and do; an aspiring coder eager to make a mark in the world of technology.
+I’m a passionate coder who loves creating smart, purposeful solutions.
+Curiosity drives me, I’m always learning, experimenting, and pushing my limits in tech.
+Great software blends **logic, empathy, and design** and I strive to build with all three.

+---

-Skills
+## ⚙️ Skills

-- Proficient: Python, C/C++, HTML, CSS, JS, Node
+**Languages:** Python • C / C++ • HTML • CSS • JavaScript • Node.js
-- Tools: GitHub, VS Code, LeetCode
+**Tools:** GitHub • VS Code • LeetCode

+---

-Future Goals
+## 🎯 Future Goals

-- I want to get my Master's Degree in Computer Science
+- Pursue a **Master’s in Computer Science**
-- Become a Software Engineer who is involved in continuous growth and learning.
+- Grow into a **Software Engineer** focused on continuous learning and innovation
-- Contribute to open-source projects to broaden my expertise and give back to the community.
+- **Contribute** to open-source projects and build meaningful tech for real people

+---

+> 💬 *"Dreams don’t work unless you do — but when you do, they start to look a lot like plans."*

+---

 <!---
 faizak2521/faizak2521 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->